vanitabarrett/vanitabarrett.co.uk/writing/first_time_tech_lead.md

 **Generally:**
 - Talk to your colleagues who are or have previously been tech leads.
 They can share their own experiences, what they’ve learnt in the role, and should be able to give you some advice.
-- If you don’t know anyone else who has been a tech lead, try setting up a community for tech leads in your company Have regular meetings where you discuss what you’ve all learnt.
+- If you don’t know anyone else who has been a tech lead, try setting up a community for tech leads in your company.
+Have regular meetings where you discuss what you’ve all learnt.
 This could be a great forum for getting impartial advice on specific problems.
 - Ask for feedback.
 When you feel like you’re doing a bad job, asking for feedback is probably the last thing you feel like doing.
 But remember that you’re often your own worst critic!
 You’re likely to be pleasantly surprised at the feedback you receive, and you can learn from the improvements that people suggest.